-By the 1923-1924 winter season, 297 Commonwealth was the home of retired leather merchant Charles Anderson Proctor and his wife, Grace (Hopkins) Proctor.
+On June 7, 1923, 297 Commonwealth was purchased from George Draper’s estate by retired leather merchant Charles Anderson Proctor.
+He and his wife, Grace (Hopkins) Proctor, made it their home.
 They previously had lived at 34 Gloucester.
-Charles Proctor is shown as the owner of 297 Commonwealth on the 1928 Bromley map.
-They also maintained a summer home at Little Point in Swampscott.
+They also maintained a home at Little Point in Swampscott.

 Charles Proctor’s mother, Ellen Augusta (Perkins) Proctor, lived with them until shortly before her death in January of 1930.

-In 1941 and 1942, 297 Commonwealth was the home of Raymond E. Nilson, a masseur and health instructor, and his wife, Katherine B. (Janes) Nilson.
+In 1941 and 1942, 297 Commonwealth was leased by Raymond E. Nilson, a masseur and health instructor, and his wife, Katherine B. (Janes) Nilson.
 They previously had lived at 18 Fayette; by 1943, they had moved to 206 Newbury.

-By 1947, 297 Commonwealth was owned by the Society of Jesus of New England.
-In May of 1947, the Society of Jesus applied for (and subsequently received) permission to convert the property into a residence for fifteen priests.
+On April 28, 1947, 297 Commonwealth acquired by the Society of Jesus of New England.
+In May of 1947, it applied for (and subsequently received) permission to convert the property into a residence for fifteen priests.

 The residence, known as Loyola House, remained there until the 1980s.